 Corporations do sometimes default on bonds, which makes corporate bonds a riskier purchase than government ones.
 Investors should research the risk before buying.
 For instance, if a company has recently cut its dividend, that could be a warning sign that things might get worse.

 “As a holder of common stock, if there is a financial event, the first thing a company tends to do is to cut or remove the dividend,” Laffman explained.
 “Then, depending on how the financial situation starts to unfold, you’ll see the issuer begin the process of suspending interest payments up the capital structure.”
-Eventually, if things get bad enough, a company might declare bankruptcy and bondholders might not get back their investments.
+Eventually, if things get bad enough, a company might declare bankruptcy, and bondholders might not get their investments back.

 Much of the risk in buying bonds can be mitigated by buying only those that are highly rated.
 Various agencies like Moody’s and Standard & Poor’s issue, track, and update bond ratings on a regular basis, but they each have their own grading criteria, so investors need to educate themselves first.